-

 Does an employer have to follow a prescribed procedure to achieve an effective termination of the employment relationship?
 If yes, describe the requirements of that procedure or procedures.

-In addition, notice of termination must be given in compliance with the statutory or contractual notice periods (see question 4), unless it is a termination without notice for ’cause’ (see question 5), and cannot be given for reasons deemed abusive (see question 11) or during a ‘protected period’ (see question 13).
+In addition, notice of termination must be given in accordance with the statutory or contractual notice periods (see question 5), unless it is a termination without notice for ’cause’ (see question 6), and cannot be given during a ‘protected period’ (see question 14).
+In order for the notice to take effect, it must be received by the other party or at least ‘enter their sphere’.
+What this means exactly depends on the specific means of service (in person, by mail, formal requirements etc.).

-Besides, according to some case law, prior steps (e.g. interview, enquiry, internal transfer, etc.) shall be taken before terminating an old and long serving employee, in case of conflict between two employees or when the employer suspects a wrongful or illegal behaviour.
+Further, case law holds that certain additional steps (e.g. interview, enquiry, internal transfer, etc.) need to be taken in certain situations, namely before terminating an old and long serving employee, in case of conflict between two employees or when the employer suspects a wrongful or illegal behaviour.
+If notice is served without these additional steps in a relevant scenario, the termination is not invalid but might be deemed abusive (see question 13).

 -

-If notice is not given, or not in the prescribed form, the termination is null and void.
-This is also the case if notice is given by the employer during a protected period (see question 13).
+If notice is not given, or not in the prescribed form, the termination might be invalid and/or not take effect.
+This is also the case if notice is given by the employer during a protected period (see question 14).

-The amount of this compensation is equal to the salary and other statutory or contractual advantages that the employee would have received had notice been given in compliance with the statutory or contractual notice period (as applicable), minus all cost savings and income earned (or intentionally renounced) by the employee due to the end of the employment relationship.
+The amount of this compensation is equal to the salary and other statutory or contractual advantages that the employee would have received had notice been given in compliance with the applicable notice period, minus all cost savings and income earned (or intentionally renounced) by the employee due to the end of the employment relationship.
 Moreover, the employee is entitled to an additional indemnity, the amount of which the court can freely decide on according to all circumstances of the case.
-This indemnity can however not exceed an amount corresponding to six monthly salaries.
+This indemnity however cannot exceed the maximum amount of the equivalent of six monthly salaries.

-Notice given for ‘abusive reasons’ is valid but entitles the employee to seek compensation (see question 12).
+Notice given for ‘abusive reasons’ is valid but entitles the employee to seek compensation (see questions 8 and 13).

 -